fclorenzo/pkreborn-access/README.md

 **To use a downloaded set:**

-1. Download the file from the library by clicking its link in the library table, and then clicking the `Download raw file button`.
+1. Download the file by clicking its `Download` link in the library table, and then clicking the `Download raw file button` in the next page.
 2. Make sure the file is named `pra-custom-names.txt`.
 3. Place it in your game's Root folder.